Wasim Raja: Youth career

 Raja made his first-class debut for Lahore Green at age 15 (1967) followed by inconsistent early batting tempered by useful bowling.
 His breakthrough came in the 1970–71 Pakistan U-19 Championship, captaining Lahore with standout all-round displays, 126 vs Sargodha (plus 2/44), six wickets and 70 vs Karachi in the West Zone final, and 5/85 and 4/29 in the final, earning selection as captain of a combined Pakistan U-19 side.

 Domestic career

-Raja’s first first-class century came in 1971–72: 151 for Punjab University in the Punjab Governor’s Gold Cup final against Rawalpindi, complemented by seven wickets in an innings win.
-Subsequent scores of 80 and 57 versus a Pakistan XI and a standout all-round display for Pakistan Universities against Public Works Department in Dec 1972 (117 plus ten wickets) propelled him into the national side’s New Zealand tour.
+Raja's first-class century came in 1971–72: 151 for Punjab University in the Punjab Governor's Gold Cup final against Rawalpindi, complemented by seven wickets in an innings win.
+Subsequent scores of 80 and 57 versus a Pakistan XI and a standout all-round display for Pakistan Universities against Public Works Department in Dec 1972 (117 plus ten wickets) propelled him into the national side's New Zealand tour.
 He top-scored with 86 on tour debut for Pakistan against Canterbury and, after steady contributions, made his Test debut at the Basin Reserve in Feb 1973, scoring 10 and 41 in a drawn match.